About This Journal

 2 – Methodological Reviews

 The goal of the methodological reviews is to present a critical review of current methods important in biomedical engineering, understood in its most general sense.
 These methodological reviews will be authored by the top experts in the biomedical engineering field.
 The most useful reviews are the one that relate various methods conceptually, present validation among them according to accepted metrics, evaluate pros and cons and comment on future directions.
-These papers will be 10 pages long with at least 100 references.
+These papers will be up to 15 pages long with at least 100 references.
 The writing style will be at the level of the “biomedical engineering Ph.D. student”.
 The target audience is biomedical Ph.D. students, academicians, and design engineers in the industry.
 Example to illustrate the concept would be a review of methods to analyze gene expression data.

 3 – Application Reviews

 The goal of application reviews is to present a critical review of methods applied to a current clinical problem, where biomedical technology is playing a crucial role.
 The article should be written from an organ/system’s physical modeling or clinical perspective point of view, i.e. dealing with the physical properties and/or clinical issues and then covering the methods.
 These application reviews should preferably be authored by a TEAM including biophysicists, biomedical engineers and a clinician.
 The most useful reviews will start by explaining the clinical problem, its variables and how one of several competing biomedical technologies are playing a role, their pros and cons, discussion of bottlenecks and what needs to be done to overcome them.
-These papers will by 15 page long, and will have at least 100 references, divided between clinical and bioengineering.
+These papers will be up to 15 pages long, and will have at least 100 references, divided between clinical and bioengineering.
 The writing style will be at the “scientific american” level.
 The target audience is clinicians, design engineers in the industry, and students/academicians belonging to IEEE but not in biomedical engineering.
 An example of this type of papers is “Multimodal brain imagery for the diagnostic of Alzheimer disease.”